-Michael Seelman, Principal Consultant & Coach, Churchill Consultants, spoke today with Prince Georges County, Maryland students about personal leadership and happiness.
+Michael Seelman, Principal Consultant & Coach, Churchill Consultants, spoke today with Prince Georges County, Maryland students about self leadership and happiness.
 His interactive presentation was the keynote for the HOBY Community Leadership Workshop (CLeW).
 This is his 30th year volunteering with HOBY Maryland -- since he had a life-changing experience there as a high school sophomore.
 He currently serves as Vice President of the Board of Trustees.

 Today Churchill Consultants launched a new video and YouTube Channel.
 The "What is Coaching?" video is a great introduction to professional coaching.
 It distinguishes coaching from therapy, consulting, and mentoring.
 Coaches believe that people are naturally creative, resourceful and whole so there is a "lot of asking" and "not much telling" in a coaching collaboration.
 Coaches bring out the best in clients and discuss support structures needed to sustain top performance.
 The video also introduces Churchill Consultants' coaching, consulting, and inspiring public speaking services.
 The video and YouTube channel can be found here.

 Today Michael Seelman of Churchill Consultants had the opportunity to present some of his coaching resources at Harvard University.
 The occasion was the 20th reunion of his Harvard Kennedy School of Government class.
 In the audience were his distinguished former classmates, including the Mayor of Calgary, Naheed Nenshi (pictured bottom right), the Mayor of Burlington, Vermont, Miro Weinberger, and other executives from the public, private, and nonprofit sectors.
 He shared information about behaviors that keep us from rising to the next level of leadership, Marshall Goldsmith's 6 Daily Questions, and research on happiness.
 See the resources here.